 - Keddy by Europe Car: Decent experience in Portugal, a smaller more budget subsidiary of Europcar.

 - Hertz: We will go OUT of our way to avoid Hertz.
 After a bad experience with them in both South Africa and Ireland, we are officially done.

 - Rent A Cheapie: Only in Cape Town, Don’t do it.

 - Avis: We’ve rented with Avis multiple times and the experience can be hit or miss depending on the branch.
-I will say we were treated very well on the Hawaiian island of Kauai and Big Island.
+We were treated very well on the Hawaiian islands of Kauai and Big Island.

 - Happy Campers: Happy Campers is a family run campervan business in Iceland and South Africa.
 We loved our rental experience with them.

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.